450+ Products Compared

 Ready-to-wear (disposable) guards skip the molding entirely.
 Best for: people who won’t commit to a molding process, people who travel frequently and want a hygienic single-use option, or mild grinders who primarily want thin enamel protection.

-Custom guards are fabricated to your exact dental impression, offer the best fit and durability, and are the closest you can get to a professional guard outside of a dental office.
+Custom guards are fabricated to your exact dental impression, offer the most precise fit, and are the closest you can get to a dentist-made guard outside of a dental office.

 Upper vs. Lower Arch Guards